nndey/speech-to-text-pipeline/README.md

 For example:
 ```
-[0.00-3.40] So the first thing I want to talk about is childhood curiosity.
+[0.00-3.40] So the first thing I want to talk about is how my day went.
-[3.40-7.82] I remember being completely fascinated by how things worked.
+[3.40-7.82] I remember starting the day off fine.
+Things weren't too bad.
-[7.82-11.05] I would take apart everything I could get my hands on.
+[7.82-11.05] I was able to do my morning routine like going to the gym or watering my plants.
 ```

 Timestamps are in seconds.
 Segments are generated automatically by Whisper based on natural speech pauses, so segment length will vary.